-By the end of this guide, you’ll have a roadmap to developing interpersonal skills that not only enhance your personal and professional life but also align with a bigger mission – creating meaningful relationships, leading with purpose, and inspiring those around you.
-Whether you want to improve your networking skills, lead with influence, or simply be more engaging in conversations, this guide will help you unlock the tools to become more charismatic and impactful in every interaction.
+You’re in the right place if you’ve ever wondered how to develop interpersonal skills that leave a lasting impression.
+By the end of this guide, you’ll have a roadmap to developing interpersonal skills that enhance your personal and professional life and align with a bigger mission – creating meaningful relationships, leading with purpose, and inspiring those around you.

 What Are Interpersonal Skills?